marcusoftnet/marcusoftnet.github.io/_posts/2013-07-29-export-all-images-from-word-doc.md

 6. Save the application to a well-known place, for example, the desktop.

-You have now created a little renamer application.
+You have now created a little rename:er application.
 To it, you can drag the files you want to rename and ... presto - they will be renamed.